MicrosoftDocs/power-platform/power-virtual-agents/advanced-hand-off.md

     ![Screenshot of adding a node](media/handoff-add-node.png)

-1. Underneath the message node you just created, click the plus (+) icon, go to **End the conversation** and then select **Transfer to agent**
+1. Underneath the message node, click the plus (+) icon, go to **End the conversation** and then select **Transfer to agent**

     ![Screenshot of adding the node](media/handoff-add-transfer-node.png)

 1. Enter an optional private message to the live agent in the **Transfer to agent** node.
-This can be useful if you have multiple topics with **Transfer to agent** nodes as the information is stored in the `va_AgentMessage` [context variable](#contextual-variables-available-upon-hand-off).
+This optional message can be useful if you have multiple topics with **Transfer to agent** nodes as the information is stored in the `va_AgentMessage` [context variable](#contextual-variables-available-upon-hand-off).

-The topic will initiate a transfer to a live agent when this node is reached.
+The topic will start the transfer to a live agent when this node is reached.
 You can test the hand-off by triggering the topic in the test canvas.

 >[!NOTE]
 >Once you add a **Transfer to agent** node into a conversation, each time you trigger hand-off your users will see a "No renderer for this activity" message on the demo website.
-This suggests the need to [customize your chat canvas](extend-custom-canvas-connect.md) to implement custom client-side code that brings in a human agent from your engagement hub into the conversation.
+This message suggests the need to [customize your chat canvas](extend-custom-canvas-connect.md) to implement custom client-side code that brings in a human agent from your engagement hub into the conversation.

 ## Contextual variables available upon hand-off
 Beyond providing an automated way for a conversation to be ported into an engagement hub, it's important to ensure that the best agent for a specific problem is engaged.
-To help route conversations to the most appropriate live agent there are a number of context variables that are also passed to the engagement hub.
+To help route conversations to the most appropriate live agen there are context variables that are also passed to the engagement hub.

 You can use these variables to automatically determine where the conversation should be routed.
 For example, you may have added **Transfer to agent** nodes to several different topics, and you want to route conversations related to certain topics to specific agents.